Inshan/MusicRecommender/README.md

 # Music-recommendation-system
-Music recommendation system using Spotify API and login interface backend
+Music recommender using Django Backend and Spotify API.
 Create Client_secret and Client ID from spotify

 While in the root directory of the project, run the following command: